rufn/hello-world/README.md

 test rep
 Hi partypeople

-I believe the world is flat.
+I believe the world is flat or round.